Submit Article

 What Were the Facts of This Case?

-The plaintiff, Lim Guan Cheng, was the owner of a two-storey residential "peranakan" house at 281 River Valley Road in Singapore, which was under conservation.
-The second defendants were the owners of the adjoining building at 279 River Valley Road, known as the "Union House".
-The first defendants were the contractors engaged by the second defendants to pull down and rebuild the Union House.
+The plaintiff, Lim Guan Cheng, was the owner of a two-storey residential "peranakan" house located at 281 River Valley Road, Singapore.
+This property was a conserved building, carrying significant historical and architectural value.
+The second defendants owned the adjoining property at 279 River Valley Road, known as "Union House."
+The first defendants, JSD Construction Pte Ltd, were the contractors engaged by the second defendants to demolish the existing structure at Union House and rebuild it.

-The defendants admitted liability for the damages, and the High Court ordered the assessment of damages to be carried out by the Registrar of the Supreme Court.
-The damages to be assessed included the costs of rectification works to the plaintiff's property and the costs of renting alternative premises.
+The plaintiff commenced Suit 1615/2001 against the defendants, alleging negligence.
+The defendants subsequently admitted liability for the damage caused.
+Following this admission, the High Court ordered that the assessment of damages be conducted by the Registrar.
+The primary heads of claim included the costs of the necessary rectification works to restore the conserved property and the rental expenses incurred by the plaintiff during her displacement.

 How Did the Court Analyse the Issues?